 Einstein contacted the Journal of the Franklin Institute urgently to correct the mistakes.

 In the edited paper, Einstein acknowledged that he and Rosen had originally interpreted their results incorrectly and added a note of thanks to the man who had proved him wrong:

 Einstein never found out that Howard Robertson was the Physical Review’s anonymous referee.
 On reflection, Einstein must have realized that the referee had given him good advice.
 However, he seems to have never forgiven the Physical Review, and he never submitted another paper to it.

 Although physicists were sure for a long time that gravitational waves must exist, it took 122 years to detect them after Heaviside’s first suggestion.
-Rainer Weiss, Kip Thorne, and Barry Barish shared the Nobel Prize in Physics for this achievement in 2017.
+Rainer Weiss, Kip Thorne, and Barry Barish shared the 2017 Nobel Prize in Physics for this achievement.

 A Gravitational and Electromagnetic Analogy, Part 1

 A Gravitational and Electromagnetic Analogy, Part 2

 The Electrician, Vol. 31, p.
 359, 1893